273 5 14

-Venomous snakes are common in East Valley parks and trails where pet owners enjoy taking hikes and walks with their pets.
-And with an increasing number of homes being built in areas that were previously wild areas, dangerous encounters with wildlife have become far more frequent.
+Venomous snakes are common in Riverside and San Bernardino county parks and trails, where pet owners enjoy taking hikes and walks with their pets.
+And with an increasing number of homes being built in locations that were previously wild areas, dangerous encounters with wildlife have become far more frequent.

 Approximately 300,000 pets are bitten by venomous snakes each year in the United States.
-But with just a few preventive steps, you can reduce the chances your dog will die from a rattlesnake bite!
+With just a few preventive steps, you can reduce the chances your dog will get bitten by a rattler or die from a bite!

 Get Your Dog the Rattlesnake Vaccine

 This is a readily available and very affordable resource for preventing death from a rattlesnake bite, made by Red Rock Biologics.

 Generally speaking, a dose of rattlesnake vaccination costs around $25.
 The vaccine is made from snake venom and while it does not eliminate a reaction completely, it can reduce the severity and delay the amount of reaction in the dog’s body to a bite, in addition to reducing pain and the risk of permanent injury.

 The vaccine can reduce the amount of anti-venom needed to treat your pet, and with the cost of each vial of anti-venom ranging between $500-1000, a simple $25 vaccination can not only potentially save your dog’s life, but also save you hundreds to thousands of dollars in treatment and aftercare.

 It is important to note that the vaccine was developed to protect against the venom of the Western diamondback rattlesnake.

 If you hear a rattle or see a snake on the ground ahead of you, if your dog is on a 6 foot leash, you can avoid it.
 Listen to what a rattler sounds like in the video below to familiarize yourself.